Curriculum Structure

 To fulfill the programme requirements, participants have to complete 5 core courses (30 credits – 6 credits per course) and 4 elective courses (24 credits – 6 credits per course), then select from the ‘dissertation’ or ‘portfolio’ capstone options (15 credits).
 The programme involves a minimum of 300 hours of prescribed work.

-This course provides an overview of key approaches and current trends of second language acquisition (SLA).
-By the end of the course, participants will have a clear understanding of the relationship among different SLA theories, as well as the methodology/techniques used in collecting second language data.
+This course provides an overview of the key approaches and current trends within second language acquisition (SLA).
+By the end of the course, candidates will gain a clear understanding of the relationship among different SLA theories, as well as the methodology and techniques used when analysing second language data.
+Topics to be covered include universal grammar, interactionist, functional and processing approaches to SLA, interlanguage development, individual differences and their effect on SLA, and classroom based approaches to SLA that cover teaching and learning.

 This course adopts a functional view of grammar to understand language as a stratified system.
-At the end of the course, participants will be able to identify and describe the language use and function in some common genres, apply relevant grammatical categories to critically analyse and interpret language data and diagnose problems of language learners.
+At the end of the course, candidates should be able to (1) identify and describe the language use and function in some common genres, (2) apply relevant grammatical categories to critically analyse and interpret language data; and (3) diagnose problems of language learners.

 This course prepares teachers to use technology effectively in their professional practice.
 It explores some of the key issues in current and emerging uses of technology in language teaching and learning.
 It looks in particular at concepts of Computer-Assisted Language Learning, network-based teaching and learning, and digital literacies.
 It discusses the use of various technological tools, resources, materials and activities in enhancing teaching and learning.
 It examines the use of technology from pedagogical and socio-cultural perspectives particularly with reference to language education.
 No prior experience in teaching using technology is required.

-This course examines the impact of gender as a sociolinguistic variable in female and male speech.
-Students will learn the linguistic features associated with gender-specific speech in different communities, and examine the major theoretical and methodological approaches to the analysis of gender representation in language, particularly the role of language in shaping gender identities, and legitimising and contesting gender ideologies.
-Topics such as sexism and language use in different cultural contexts, and gender-based language reforms will also be addressed.
+This course explores the role of gender as a sociolinguistic variable in female and male speech.
+Candidates will learn the linguistic features associated with gender-specific speech in different speech communities, and examine major theoretical approaches to the analysis of the differences between female and male speech behaviour.
+Topics such as sexism and language use in different cultural contexts and gender-based language reforms will also be addressed.

 This course engages participants in exploring how teachers of English as a second/foreign language learn, teach, and research in their pursuit of professional development.
 Topics include the expertise of language teachers, the transition from general to academic English teachers, the teaching of English skills for specific purposes, teachers’ beliefs and practices, reflective practitioners, teacher learning and teacher research, teacher autonomy, agency, and teacher identity.